ajkou/FAER_Study/README.md

     3   - cuScores  1  12.02427752        26   36907.45 229.5476
     4    - var.age  1 515.28561452        27   37422.74 227.9774

-Sumary description of the final model shows that blocks done at Time0 (singleInjection.T0) to be highly related, years of experience (var.exp) to be related, and teaching affliation (var.teaching) to be weakly related.
+Summary description of the final model shows that blocks done at Time0 (singleInjection.T0) to be highly related, years of experience (var.exp) to be related, and teaching affliation (var.teaching) to be weakly related.
 With an R-squared/Adjusted R2 of 0.57 and 0.52, this model seems to me a reasonable approximation of related cofactors to single-injection practice adoption 0-12 months after seminar(Total.singleInjection.Ag).
 Factors related to continuous blocks remain unexplored due to sparcity of data.